How do you make such a delicious turkey? Can I get this sweet potato recipe? What would you want done if you were in a coma and facing certain death?

 If You Don’t Know It: Let’s say you think Mom wants to be cremated and scattered in the Grand Canyon, but your brother thinks she wants a traditional Catholic funeral and to be buried at the local cemetery.
 Those are entirely different things and odds are, neither of you will give up easily.
 Whoever wins has to live the rest of their life hoping they made the right choice; whoever loses will feel resentment towards the other.

-Action: This is where age and experience tends to trump youth.
+Action: This is where age and experience often has a decisive advantage.
 Generally, the longer you live, the more loss you experience and you start viewing this as a practical discussion rather than something depressing and unspeakable.

 If your family experienced a loss in the past year, or someone mentions a funeral they recently attended, you can seize the opportunity by letting your family know what you want.
 It might sound strange, but try and keep it light to get other people talking and always speak about it in the distant future.